 In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40); Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06"), which addresses issues identified as a result of the complexities associated with applying U.S. GAAP for certain financial instruments with characteristics of liabilities and equity.
-This update addresses, among other things, the number of accounting models for convertible debt instruments and convertible preferred stock, targeted improvements to the disclosures for convertible instruments and earnings-per-share ("EPS") guidance and amendments to the guidance for the derivatives scope exception for contracts in an entity's own equity, as well as the related EPS guidance.
-This update applies to all entities that issue convertible instruments and/or contracts in an entity's own equity.
+This update addresses, among other things, the number of accounting models for convertible debt instruments and convertible preferred stock, targeted improvements to the disclosures for convertible instruments and earnings-per-share ("EPS") guidance and amendments to the guidance for the derivatives scope exception for contracts in an entity's own equity.
 This guidance is effective for financial statements issued for fiscal years beginning after December 15, 2021, and interim periods within those fiscal years.
-Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
 FASB specified that an entity should adopt the guidance as of the beginning of its annual fiscal year.
-The Company is currently evaluating the impact the adoption of ASU 2020-06 could have on the Company's financial statements and disclosures.
+The Company does not believe the adoption of ASU 2020-06 will have a material impact on the Company's financial statements and disclosures.